The following professionals lent their expertise to this article:

 What do you learn in an online histology program?

-Those who complete a program in histology can expect to gain the physical and academic skills that will help them throughout their career.
-Some of these skills include the following:
+Those who complete a program in histology can expect to gain the physical and academic skills that will help them throughout their career, including:

 • Strong attention to detail